-- Inline roles now get a CSS class with their name, allowing styles to customize their appearance.
-Domain-specific roles get two classes, domain and domain-rolename. - References now get the class internal if they are internal to the whole project, as opposed to internal to the current page. - External references can be styled differently with the new externalrefs theme option for the default theme. - In the default theme, the sidebar can experimentally now be made collapsible using the new collapsiblesidebar theme option. - #129: Toctrees are now wrapped in a div tag with class toctree-wrapper in HTML output. - The toctree callable in templates now has a maxdepth keyword argument to control the depth of the generated tree. - The toctree callable in templates now accepts a titles\only keyword argument. - Added htmltitle block in layout template. - In the JavaScript search, allow searching for object names including the module name, like sys.argv. - Added new theme haiku, inspired by the Haiku OS user guide. - Added new theme nature. - Added new theme agogo, created by Andi Albrecht. - Added new theme scrolls, created by Armin Ronacher. - #193: Added a visitedlinkcolor theme option to the default theme. - #322: Improved responsiveness of the search page by loading the search index asynchronously.
+- External references can be styled differently with the new externalrefs theme option for the default theme. - In the default theme, the sidebar can experimentally now be made collapsible using the new collapsiblesidebar theme option. - #129: Toctrees are now wrapped in a div tag with class toctree-wrapper in HTML output. - The toctree callable in templates now has a maxdepth keyword argument to control the depth of the generated tree. - The toctree callable in templates now accepts a titles_only keyword argument. - Added htmltitle block in layout template. - In the JavaScript search, allow searching for object names including the module name, like sys.argv. - Added new theme haiku, inspired by the Haiku OS user guide. - Added new theme nature. - Added new theme agogo, created by Andi Albrecht. - Added new theme scrolls, created by Armin Ronacher. - #193: Added a visitedlinkcolor theme option to the default theme. - #322: Improved responsiveness of the search page by loading the search index asynchronously. - Extension API: - Added html-collect-pages. - Added needs_sphinx config value and require_sphinx() application API method. - #200: Added add_stylesheet() application API method. - Extensions: - Added the viewcode extension. - Added the extlinks extension. - Added support for source ordering of members in autodoc, with autodoc_member_order = 'bysource'. - Added autodoc_default_flags config value, which can be used to select default flags for all autodoc directives. - Added a way for intersphinx to refer to named labels in other projects, and to specify the project you want to link to. - #280: Autodoc can now document instance attributes assigned in init methods. - Many improvements and fixes to the autosummary extension, thanks to Pauli Virtanen. - #309: The graphviz extension can now output SVG instead of PNG images, controlled by the graphviz_output_format config value. - Added alt option to graphviz extension directives. - Added exclude argument to autodoc.between(). - Translations: - Added Croatian translation, thanks to Bojan Mihelač. - Added Turkish translation, thanks to Firat Ozgul.

-• Extension API:

-- Added html-collect-pages. - Added needs\sphinx config value and require\sphinx() application API method.

-- #200: Added add\stylesheet() application API method.